totalwarANGEL1993/cerberus/readme.md

 The library can also be placed directly in the usermaps folder.
 Then the path is `maps\\user\\cerberus`.

+The library is packed directly in the root folder of the file system.
+Then the path is `cerberus`.

 ### Load Order

 When searching for files the library will check in the following order:
 * `maps\\user\\cerberus`.
 * `maps\\user\\name_of_map\\cerberus`.
 * `maps\\externalmap\\cerberus`.
+* `cerberus`.

 ## Save Games